Simple and Efficient Heterogeneous Graph Neural Network: Appendix

 \subsection{Framework of existing metapath-based methods}

-The calculation in each layer of existing metapath-based methods can be divided into three main steps, \textit{feature projection}, \textit{neighbor aggregation}, and \textit{semantic fusion}, as shown in Table~\ref{tab:stages}.
+For each layer of existing metapath-based methods, the calculation can be divided into three primary steps, \textit{feature projection}, \textit{neighbor aggregation}, and \textit{semantic fusion}, as presented in Table~\ref{tab:stages}.
 The feature projection step aims to map raw feature vectors of different types of nodes into the same data space, usually presented as one linear projection layer.
-Then the neighbor aggregation step aggregates feature vectors of neighbors at the scope of each semantic, e.g., for each relation (can be viewed as 1-hop metapath) in RGCN, for each node type in HetGNN, or for each metapath in HAN and MAGNN.
-At last, the semantic aggregation step fuses those semantic vectors across all semantics and outputs the final embedding for each node.
+Then the neighbor aggregation step aggregates feature vectors of neighbors for each semantic scope, e.g., for each relation (can be viewed as 1-hop metapath) in RGCN, for each node type in HetGNN, or for each metapath in HAN and MAGNN.
+Finally, the semantic aggregation step fuses those semantic vectors across all semantics and outputs the final embedding for each node.

-After removing neighbor attention, as both the one-layer feature projection and neighbor aggregation contain no nonlinear functions, the order of the two steps can be exchanged.
-Further, as the neighbor aggregation step involves no trainable parameters, it can be put ahead in the pre-processing step and its results are shared across all training epochs.
+After removing neighbor attention, since both the one-layer feature projection and neighbor aggregation contain no nonlinear functions, the order of the two steps can be exchanged.
+Further, as the neighbor aggregation step does not involve any trainable parameters, it can be put ahead in the pre-processing step, and its results are shared across all training epochs.

 In later experiments, we find a multi-layer block for feature projection can further enhance the performance.
-Therefore, SeHGNN adopts an MLP block for each metapath in the feature projection step.
+Therefore, SeHGNN employs an MLP block rather than a single linear layer for each metapath in the feature projection step.